trailofbits/sinter/README.md

  - **allow_unsigned_programs**: allow applications that are not signed
  - **allow_invalid_programs**: allow applications that fail the signature check
  - **allow_unknown_programs**: automatically allow applications that are not covered by the active rule database
+ - **allow_expired_auth_requests**: the EndpointSecurity API requires Sinter to answer to an authorization requests within an unspecified time frame (typically, less than a minute).
+Large applications, such as Xcode, will take a considerable amount of time to verify.
+Those executions are denied by default, and the user is expected to try again once the application has been verified.
+Setting this configuration to true changes this behavior so that those requests are always allowed.

 ## Rule format
 Rule databases are written in JSON format.
 Here's an example database that allows the CMake application bundle from cmake.org: